AtlasOfLivingAustralia/ala-datastories/components.md

 App.vue queries `https://api.ala.org.au/occurrences/occurrences/search` with the current spatial focus, and loads facets for `speciesGroup`, `dataResourceName`, `countryConservation` and `decade`.
 Facet data is passed to the _FacetGroup_ and _DecadeFacets_ components.
 A simple in-memory cache stores API query results within a session and uses stored results where possible to minimise API queries.

 Faceted data for species groups is transformed into a custom set of groups using `assets/data/speciesGroups.json`.
 This structure defines species groups, their labels, icons and associated API queries.

+Occurence data is also annotated with these custom species groups and passed  to the _Hexmap_ component.